Crimson-Computing/cs207-FinalProject/docs/milestone2.md

 <img width="84" alt="Screen Shot 2019-10-27 at 16 57 28" src="https://user-images.githubusercontent.com/43005886/67641740-e6c8f780-f8da-11e9-9a9f-a731639fe798.png">

+We are also considering the power function as an elementary function as well.

 Click [here](https://en.wikipedia.org/wiki/Riemann_zeta_function) to see an example of a non-elementary function.